 MLTs perform a wide variety of laboratory tests which aids the physician in the diagnosis and treatment of disease.
-Medical laboratory technicians provide compatible blood components for transfusion, perform chemical analysis of body fluids, classify blood cells, and identify microorganisms.
+MLTs provide compatible blood components for transfusion, perform chemical analysis of body fluids, classify blood cells, and identify microorganisms.
 They work in a variety of settings such as hospitals, clinics, industry, research, and independent laboratories.